xMihai/cheatsheets/javasript.md

 * function parameters between parantheses `(a, b)`
 * function body between curly braces `{ ... }`

+We invoke the function by writing the name of the function followed by parantheses and passing arguments inside the parantheses.

 ## Anonymous functions

 Anonymous functions are defined with `function` keyword but without a function name.